 Erected 1955 by Georgia Historical Commission.
 (Marker Number 120-11.)

 Other nearby markers.
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 First Seat of Government of Randolph County (approx. 3.3 miles away); Mother of Georgia's Pecan Industry (approx. 8.1 miles away); Randolph County (approx. 8.2 miles away); The Second Creek War in Randolph County (approx. 8.2 miles away); The City of Cuthbert and Early Randolph County (approx. 8.2 miles away); Site of First Church Building in Cuthbert, Georgia (approx. 8.2 miles away); Frederick Davis Patterson, M.D. / Patterson Hospital (approx. 8.2 miles away); Old Carnegie Library (approx. 8.3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 24, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,127 times since then and 45 times this year.
+This page was last revised on February 1, 2020.
+It was originally submitted on October 24, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,240 times since then and 11 times this year.
 Last updated on July 25, 2010, by Ed Ward of Alexandria, Virginia.
 Photos: 1. submitted on October 24, 2008, by David Seibert of Sandy Springs, Georgia.
 2, 3. submitted on November 1, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.